BedrockFrontiers/social-app/README.md

 Thank you for considering contributing to **Tidal**!
 We appreciate any help in improving our project, whether through fixing bugs, adding new features, or enhancing documentation.
 Your contributions help us build a better product for everyone.
 Check the [CONTRIBUTING.md](/docs/CONTRIBUTING.md) file for more details.

+## Environment Setup

+To begin developing your social application, you will first need to set up the `.env` file.
+You can find an example configuration in the [`.env.example`](/.env.example) file.

 ### Guidelines

 To ensure that your contributions are of high quality and can be reviewed in a timely manner, please adhere to the following guidelines: